Wiktor Przyjemski

 Wiktor Przyjemski (born 23 May 2005) is an international speedway rider from Poland.

 Speedway career

 Przyjemski came to prominence in 2022, when he was part of the Polish team that won the World U23 Championship.

 During 2021 and 2022, he rode for Bydgoszcz in the Ekstraliga and in 2022 for Kolejarz Rawicz in the Polish Speedway Second League.
-In 2023, he will ride for Rospiggarna in the Elitserien.
+In 2023, he rode for Rospiggarna in the Elitserien.
+In 2023, he helped Poland qualify for the final of the 2023 European Team Speedway Championship.